This country-specific Q&A provides an overview of Environment laws and regulations applicable in Mexico.

 States have their own environmental agencies that regulate matters that do not require federal oversight, such as certain industrial activities in the area of environmental impact, waste water discharges into urban sewage systems, state stationary and mobile air emission sources and non-hazardous waste-handling and disposal.

-Many municipalities also have their own environmental agencies that regulate issues that are not entrusted to federal or state authorities.
+Many municipalities also have their own environmental agencies that regulate issues that are not entrusted to federal or state authorities, such as noise emissions from stationary and mobile sources.

 What is the framework for the environmental permitting regime in your jurisdiction?

-Federal and state environmental laws require that certain activities secure permits, particularly in the area of environmental impact, waste water discharges, air emissions and forestry land use modifications.
+Federal and state environmental laws require that certain activities secure permits, particularly in the area of environmental impact, forestry land use change, waste water discharges and air emissions.
 Waste generators only require registrations.
 The requirements for securing permits are established in in each law and regulation.
-It is always important to determine whether an activity to be undertaken is regulated by a federal or state environmental authority.
+It is always important to determine whether an activity to be carried out is regulated by a federal or state environmental authority.

 Can environmental permits be transferred between entities in your jurisdiction?
 If so, what is the process for transferring?

 In the case of a water concession or waste water discharge permit, CONAGUA’s approval is required for these documents to be transferred.
-The same is true in the case of an air emissions license issued by SEMARNAT or ASEA.
+The same is true in the case of an air emissions license issued by SEMARNAT or ASEA or in the case of state air emission licenses.

 In cases involving a transfer of assets of an industrial site, environmental permits may be transferred by notifying environmental agencies that a new entity will take over the site that already holds environmental permits.
 In many cases, regulators simply amend existing permits to reflect the name of the new permit holder.
-However, since there are no specific rules on how to transfer permits in the case of asset transfers, it is left for regulators to decide how to authorize the permit transfers.
+However, since there are no specific rules on how to transfer permits in the case of asset transfers, it is left for regulators to decide how to update permits.

 What rights of appeal are there against regulators with regards to decisions to grant environmental permits?